Butter Dips: These biscuit-like, buttery breadsticks have a crispy exterior and chewy interior. Just the right addition to your meal!

 -Cutting out the dough isn’t that hard, but we like to use a pizza cutter to make it fun.

-I think these Butter Dip breadsticks are good with any meal.
+I think these Butter Dip breadsticks are good with any meal, but especially chicken salad recipes and spicy soups.
 I’d make a whole batch just to eat for a snack if my mom would let me!
 They’re that good, especially warm from the oven!